Jeff Kent: Houston Astros (2003–2004)

 During the 2002 offseason, Kent signed a two-year, $19.9 million deal with the Houston Astros, citing his desire to be closer to his family's Texas ranch.

-Kent turned one of the outs and collected an assist during a triple play on August 19, 2004, against Philadelphia, when Todd Pratt grounded out with the bases loaded in the fifth inning.
-Kent forced Marlon Byrd out at second base before throwing Pratt out at first base.
-It was Houston's first triple play turned in 13 years.
+Kent turned one of the outs and collected an assist during a triple play on August 19, 2004, against the Philadelphia Phillies, when Todd Pratt grounded out with the bases loaded in the fifth inning.
+Kent forced Marlon Byrd out at second base before throwing Pratt out at first base; it was Houston's first triple play in 13 years.

-From May 14 to June 11, he collected a hit in 25 straight games, which set a new franchise record; Willy Taveras topped his mark in 2006.
-On October 2, 2004, he hit his 288th home run as a second baseman, surpassing Ryne Sandberg as the all-time home run leader at that position.
-In Game 5 of the 2004 National League Championship Series, Kent hit a three-run walk-off home run in the bottom of the ninth to break a scoreless tie and put Houston ahead of the St. Louis Cardinals three games to two in the series.
+From May 14 to June 11, he collected a hit in 25 straight games, the longest streak in the league that season, and set a new franchise record; Willy Taveras topped his mark in 2006.
+On September 29, 2004, he hit his 300th home run in a 6-4 win over the Cardinals.
+Three days later, he hit a pair of home runs in a 9-3 win over the Colorado Rockies to give him 278 as a second baseman, surpassing Ryne Sandberg as the all-time leader at that position.
+In Game 5 of the NL Championship Series, Kent hit a three-run walk-off home run in the bottom of the ninth to break a scoreless tie and put Houston ahead of the St. Louis Cardinals three games to two in the series.
 However, the Cardinals would win Games 6 and 7 in St. Louis to capture the pennant.